Joseph is the Vice President of Customer Success at ClearPoint

 For example, this strategy emphasizes safety, a strong economy, and a creative culture, among other things.

-Unlike the other examples above, this strategy map begins with a purpose statement.
+This strategy map begins with a purpose statement.
 Not all organizations do this, but this may be helpful for healthcare organizations who need to place additional emphasis on what is most critical to them and what they’re trying to achieve.

 Additionally, note that this scorecard positions customer (i.e. patient) and financial goals together at the top of the strategy map.
+This is because hospitals (and nonprofits) need steady financing to operate.
+Remember, the map is a flexible framework for healthcare and other industries, and can be built to meet your needs.

+Mission-driven organizations often restate their mission above their strategy map to stay focused on their goal.
 With all nonprofits, understand there are situations they have direct control over and situations they have very little control over.
 (For example, providing job placement services is challenging during an economic meltdown.)

 Therefore, those in this industry have to do their best to determine realistic measures, initiatives, and goals that will help you make an impact where you can.

+Higher education institutions typically emphasize student and faculty concerns in an attempt to improve the learning experience, which is a primary performance measure.
 Note that not every school chooses to put financial objective statements at the top; others use different perspectives and place them differently on the map.
 Some, for example, prefer to create objectives for things like academic excellence, diversity, outreach, engagement, and other areas.

 At this point, it’s important to note that there are several ways you can put together a BSC; you can use a program like Excel (more information here), Google Sheets, or PowerPoint, or you can use reporting software.
 For the sake of example, we’re going to show you a BSC in ClearPoint: